Riding the Glacial Drumlin

 There, I bought a piece of rhubarb-strawberry pie a la mode from the American Legion ladies auxiliary and watched children screeching on the Tilt-A-Whirl.

 Facing the square was a line of stately brick storefronts, some occupied by antiques centers, gift shops and pubs; squeezed among them was a little white shack, where the American Legion grills its renowned "sliders’’ on Fridays.

 It may look like a place where time stands still.
 But the town is less than half an hour from Madison, and it's become a shopping destination.

-She sold another part of the building to Ephraim Faience Pottery, which makes its gorgeous Arts and Crafts vases and pitchers in the basement and sells them in the first-floor gallery.
+On Lake Street, Ephraim Faience Pottery makes its gorgeous Arts and Crafts vases, pitchers and tiles in the basement and sells them in the first-floor gallery.

 © Beth Gauper